-42. Construction hours
+36. Construction hours

-- 1. The permitted days and hours of construction work are: - i) Monday to Friday 07:00 to 18:00 - ii) Saturday 08:00 to 13:00 for construction work within 100m of any occupied dwelling on Ralphine Way. - iii) Saturday 07:00 to 17:00 for construction work more than 100m from any occupied dwelling on Ralphine Way - Heavy vehicle movements using the Ralphine Way access are limited to between 0730 and 1800 Monday to Friday and 0800 and 1700 on Saturdays, unless a certified CNVMP demonstrates that heavy vehicle movements accessing the Site between 07:00 and 07:30 (or 07.00am and 08.00am on Saturdays) can and will be managed to comply with the noise limits in Condition 41(ii). - 2.
-No construction work is permitted on Sundays or Public Holidays. - d) The CNVMP may authorise some work to take place at other times where the CNVMP demonstrates that those works will comply with the construction noise limits (for example, light vehicle movements, works well separated from any receivers, site meetings, electrical fitout, painting etc).
+- a) The permitted days and hours of construction work are: - i) Monday to Friday 07:00 to 18:00 - ii) Saturday 08:00 to 13:00 for construction work within 100m of any occupied dwelling on Ralphine Way. - iii) Saturday 07:00 to 17:00 for construction work more than 100m from any occupied dwelling on Ralphine Way - b) Heavy vehicle movements using the Ralphine Way access are limited to between 0730 and 1800 Monday to Friday and 0800 and 1700 on Saturdays - c) No construction work is permitted on Sundays or Public Holidays. - d) The CNVMP may authorise some work to take place at other times where the CNVMP demonstrates that those works will comply with the construction noise limits in condition 35 (for example, light vehicle movements, works well separated from any receivers, site meetings, electrical fitout, painting etc).